-If you have mthfr gene mutations it’s vital that you understand the importance of the role that vitamin B12 plays in the condition and which B12 is best for you because when it comes to vitamin B12 all are not created equal, especially for those with mthfr.
-Vitamin B12 is an essential vitamin that is required to come from out diet, it is estimated that modern food production practices over many years has lost upwards of 75% of its vitamin B12 values, this is a big problem for anyone and this potentially represents an even bigger problem for people with mthfr gene mutations.
+If you have mthfr gene mutations.
+It’s vital that you understand the importance of the role that vitamin B12 plays.
+In the condition and which B12 is best for you.
+Because when it comes to vitamin B12 all are not created equal.
+Especially for those with mthfr.
+Vitamin B12 is an essential vitamin that is required to come from our diet.
+It is estimated that modern food production practices over many years have lost upwards of 75% of its vitamin B12 values.
+This is a big problem for anyone and this potentially represents an even bigger problem for people with mthfr gene mutations.

 Vitamin B12 Deficiency symptoms & MTHFR